gymreklab/chips/README.md

 make
 make install
 ```
 Once you succussfully install the htslib, you need to set the environment variable PKG_CONFIG_PATH to the directory containing `htslib.pc`.
-(You should be able to find it at `$YOUR_PATH_HTS/lib/pkgconfig/`)
+(It is probably at `$YOUR_PATH_HTS/lib/pkgconfig/`)
 ```
 export PKG_CONFIG_PATH=$HTSLIB_PC_DIR
 ```